Alzheimer’s and Pet-Assisted Therapy: Animal Companionship for Patients

 However, emerging evidence suggests that pet-assisted therapy can bring considerable advantages in the management of this condition.

-By examining the different types of animals used in pet-assisted therapy and sharing success stories from real-life experiences, we aim to illuminate the healing power of animal companionship in Alzheimer’s care.
+By examining the different types of used in pet-assisted therapy and sharing success stories from real-life experiences, we aim to illuminate the healing power of animal companionship in Alzheimer’s care.

 Key points to remember